nanoMFG/python-best-practices-v2/responses/01_setup-python-project.md

 In your repository, firstly create a License and a README.
 Then, create a new module directory and move the existing Python code to the directory.
 After you are finished, commit your changes to move on to the next step.

 ***NOTE: IF YOU COMMIT AN INVALID README/LISENCE FILE, WE WILL COMMENT ON THIS ISSUE AND PREVENT YOU FROM MOVING ON.

+For testing purposes, write in your README file and actually make a LICENSE file with nanoMFG instead of your github username